 Since 1992, Mike has been actively engaged in the public policymaking process at local, state, federal, and international levels.
 He has a unique ability bring together people and solve complex challenges.
 Mike has served as a Presidential appointee at the U.S. Office of Personnel Management, a senior advisor to former U.S. Senator George V. Voinovich and a Presidential Management Fellow at the U.S. Department of State.
 In 2010, Mike knocked on 15, 927 doors and was elected to represent 117,000 Ohioans from Berea, North Royalton, Olmsted Falls, Olmsted Township and Strongsville.
 In addition to his work in the Ohio General Assembly, Mike teaches as an adjunct professor at Baldwin Wallace University and manages The Dovilla Group, a strategic consulting firm.

-Mike is an officer in the Reserve Component of the U.S. Navy.
-A lieutenant commander with a decade of commissioned service, he served on active duty on a 12-month deployment in Iraq in 2007-2008.
+Mike is a lieutenant commander in the Reserve Component of the U.S. Navy.
+Commissioned an officer in 2002, he was recalled to active duty for a 12-month deployment in Iraq in 2007-2008.
 As Deputy Officer-in-Charge, he led a 25-person, Baghdad-based intelligence headquarters staff for Combined Joint Task Force Troy, the counter-improvised explosive device brigade in Iraq.
 Mike’s past reserve assignments have been with the Office of Naval Intelligence (ONI) and Chief of Naval Operations.
 He currently serves with an Akron-based unit attached to United States Forces, Japan.
 A qualified Information Dominance Warfare Officer, his awards include the Defense Meritorious Service Medal, Joint Service Achievement Medal, Navy and Marine Corps Achievement Medal, Army Achievement Medal and various unit and campaign awards.

 Mike holds a Master of Public Administration from American University and Bachelor of Arts (Economics and Political Science) from Baldwin Wallace University.
 He is a lifelong student of Leadership, U.S. and Ohio History, and American Government.
 Mike’s interests include the role of transformational leadership in civic stewardship, nonprofit leadership, and community building.